DanielStutzbach/blist/README.rst

 ===============================================

-The BList is a type that looks, acts, and quacks like a Python list, but has better performance for for modifying large lists.
+The BList is a type that looks, acts, and quacks like a Python list, but has better performance for modifying large lists.
 For small lists (fewer than 128 elements), BLists and the built-in list have very similar performance.